 I love Deviled Eggs.
 Who’s with me?

-Not just any old Deviled Eggs either.
-Truth be told I have had my share of really bad Deviled Eggs over the years (and the store bought kind are about the worst on the planet).
-For most people, Deviled Eggs are a challenge to make.
+Not just any old deviled eggs either.
+Truth be told I have had my share of really bad deviled eggs over the years (and the store-bought kind are about the worst on the planet).

-In order to love Deviled Eggs like I do, they must be good…and I mean they have got to be eat ’em like candy good.
+To love deviled eggs like I do, they must be good…and I mean they have got to be eat-’em-like-candy-good.
 The filling is key to a really good Deviled Egg, but so is the presentation.

-I am famous (with family and friends at least) for my Deviled Eggs, but I dread making them.
+I am famous (with family and friends at least) for my deviled eggs, but I dreaded making them.
 Why?
-Because I never know how (if at all) the blasted shells are going to come off the hard-boiled egg.
-It’s not that I am challenged in making one heck of a delicious Deviled Egg filling, it’s the challenge of hoping (and even praying) that the shell on the darn eggs are going to peel off without a hitch to present a perfectly shiny hard-boiled white egg.
+Because I never knew how (if at all) the blasted shells are going to come off the hard-boiled egg.
+It’s not that I am challenged in making one heck of a delicious deviled egg filling, it’s getting to the filling that tests one’s patience–hoping that the shell is going to peel off without a hitch to present a perfect, shiny hard-boiled egg.
 Can anyone out there relate?

-It doesn’t matter what I tried: fresh eggs–two week old eggs–organic eggs–brown eggs.
-They say: boil them in vinegar water (what a joke) or plunge them immediately in ice water (all this did was waste my last bag of ice) and I don’t even want to mention the horror I experienced with the “EGGSTRACTOR Egg Peeler.”
+It doesn’t matter what I tried: fresh eggs–two-week-old eggs–organic eggs or brown eggs.
+Sage advice says: boil the eggs in vinegar water (what a joke) or plunge them immediately in ice water and I don’t even want to mention the horror I experienced with the “EGGSTRACTOR Egg Peeler.”
 Yes, I was that desperate.

-No matter what I did, sometimes the peeling would work out beautifully much to my relief, but more often than not, the shell stuck to the eggs so that the white peeled off with the shell in little itty-bitty pieces, leaving one ugly egg.
-It was so…well, throw-them-all-against-the wall-frustrating.
+No matter what I did, sometimes the peeling would work out beautifully much to my relief, but more often than not, the shell stuck to the eggs so that the white peeled off with the shell in little itty-bitty pieces, leaving one ugly egg–pitted and pitiful.
+Frustrating is an understatement.
+It was that throw-them-all-against-the-wall moment.
 By the time I was finished, the egg no longer looked like an egg at all–fit only for egg salad or the dog bowl.

 Over the years I have tried everything known to man to try to get the shell off perfectly every single time with no success.
 Until…NOW!

 Enter the Power XL pressure cooker.
 Yes!
 A pressure cooker!
-I had just purchased one brand new at Costco and was putting it through the rigors of cooking everything I could think of–I just love new kitchen gadgets.
+I had just purchased this new gadget at Costco and was putting it through the rigors of cooking everything I could think of–I just love new kitchen gizmos.
 Then it dawned on me.
 What would happen if I tried pressure cooking hard-boiled eggs?
 Hope springs eternal, right?